“Why do mares and does eat oats?” asks Isla.

 Pemmican cones

-This recipe reminds me of the pemmican our ancestors made from nuts, seeds and buffalo fat to last them through long trips and the winter months.
-I think peanut butter makes a tasty substitute for buffalo grease.
-Serve these in cones or take some of these balls in your backpack on a hike through the wilds.
+This recipe reminds me of the pemmican our ancestors made from nuts, seeds and buffalo fat to last them through winter and long trips.
+Peanut butter makes a tasty substitute for buffalo grease.
+Serve in cones or take some in your backpack on hikes through the wilds.

 Apr 16, 2013 @ 15:08:50